 Us ladies really do get it harder!

-Women’s hormones are particularly susceptible to inflammation.
-As our reproductive system is the least essential system to our immediate survival, when the body detects something isn’t quite going to plan, it can push creating a smooth, gentle menstrual cycle aside in order to deal with a more pressing issue.
 For many women, chronic or systemic inflammation is behind some of the most common period-related symptoms: period pain, ovulation pain, delayed ovulation, PMS, clot-filled menstrual flow as well as mental health symptoms such as anxiety or general moodiness.
-Not to mention the two big baddies of reproductive system conditions – endometriosis, PCOS.
+Not to mention the two big baddies of reproductive system conditions – endometriosis and PCOS.
 I’ve worked with many clients on reducing their inflammation load and managing or reversing these conditions.

 - ‘It Starts With Food’, Dallas & Melissa Hartwig, Chapter 7 – Inflammation: No One is Immune (2012).